turbineweasel25/FramePack-Studio/README.md

 - `--server`: Specify the server address (default: 0.0.0.0)
 - `--port`: Specify a custom port
 - `--inbrowser`: Automatically open the interface in your browser

+## LoRAs

+Add LoRAs to the /loras/ folder at the root of the installation.
+Each LoRA in the folder will be loaded when Studio loads.
+Then you can set the weight of each LoRA for each generation job, LoRAs and their weights are saved with the other metadata in a job's JSON file.

 ## Working with Timestamped Prompts